 Modern Icon/Ropeadope Records release 'Red Ruby Stars', Debbie Deane’s much anticipated third album,

 is a meditation on longing, heart-break, anger, guilt, recovery and forgiveness.
 In 12 songs that fuse Debbie’s soulful and sophisticated jazz harmonies with intimate, autobiographical songwriting, Debbie writes unflinchingly about the break-up of a marriage, her ex's addiction and passing, the loss of a loved one on 9/11, the need for prayer and forgiveness, and letting go.
 On Red Ruby Stars, Debbie sings--sometimes with gospel power, sometimes in a sensuous funk groove—-of emotional survival as she declares her intention to be happy, to love, and to thrive.

 Click This Icon

 Debbie Deane hails from a musical world without boundaries, where singer-songwriters and top-tier jazz musicians breathe the same creative air.
-Born and raised in Brooklyn, Debbie grew up listening to Carole King, Stevie Wonder, Joni Mitchell, Neil Young, and Steely Dan.
+Born and raised in Brooklyn, Debbie grew up listening to Carole King, Stevie Wonder, Joni Mitchell, and Steely Dan.
 As a teenager she explored the fertile ground of the Great American Songbook.
 Introduced to folk, funk and fusion by her older brother, she studied the great divas of the jazz and pop worlds developing an intense interest in jazz harmony.
 Music was the ultimate refuge.

 After earning a degree in English Literature from Harvard, Debbie embarked on a career in music.
 She studied jazz intensively at Boston’s Berklee College of Music, honing the piano skills that she continues to display as a singer-songwriter.
 At first her songwriting and singing came as an afterthought, but then took center stage.